ACC Approval Process

 ACC approval is valid only for the project as described in the application.
 If the homeowner deviates from the specifications in the application, the ACC approval is not valid.
 The homeowner would need to submit a new application, which the ACC could reject.

-Here are some suggestions on how to help the ACC process your application as quickly as possible.
+Here are some suggestions on how to help the ACC process your application

 - Use the ACC Application for Architectural Review